 Analog output voltage is set with the AO command.
 The AO command has the format AO m,n where m is the output pin and n is the voltage assigned to it.
 The analog output voltage is accessed with the @AO[n] function where n is the analog output channel.
-Analog output modules come with a resolution of 12 bits.
-The standard voltage range is 0 to +5VDC.
+Analog output modules come with a resolution of 12 bits (16bit optional).
+The standard voltage range is 0 to +5VDC for the RIO-47100.
+The Analog Output voltage range is configurable using the DQ command when using the RIO-47120.
+Use the ID command to see the model number of the RIO.

 Note: When analog output values are accessed from the Data Record or from the Record Array function, the returned value will be an integer number that represents the analog voltage.
-For a 12 bit module, the equation used to determine the decimal equivalent of the analog voltage is as follows:
+For a RIO-47100, the equation used to determine the decimal equivalent of the analog voltage is as follows:

-N = ((V-Vlo)\4095)/(Vhi-Vlo)
+N = ((V-Vlo)4095)/(Vhi-Vlo)